koakekuna/learn-node/readme.md

     }
   });
   ```
-  - when someone asks for a password reset, we're going to make a method called send, which will be asynchronous and take in some options.
+  - when someone asks for a password reset, we're going to make a method called send, which will be asynchronous and take in some options (which will be passed in from the forgot method in the authController).
-  - then we'll create a mailOptions object with from, to, subject, html, and text fields
+  - then we'll create a mailOptions object with fields for from, to, subject, html, and text fields
+    - 'from' is whatever email you'd like to send it from
+    - 'to' will be the email from the user passed in through options
+    - html and text will be filled out later
   - next we'll use promisify for the `sendMail()` method on transport, and bind it to transport
   - finally we'll return the sendMail variable using the mailOptions
   ```javascript